Only a Grammar Genius Can Score 15/15 on This Tricky Quiz!

 #1.
 What is the object in this sentence: “Mary baked a cake”?

 #2.
-Which sentence uses correct subject-verb agreement?
+Which sentence uses an adverb correctly?

 You May Also Like